 - Pastry Cooking Instructions

-- Make sure your vodka is frozen and your calculated shortening is in the fridge for 30 minutes before you start.
+- To make this Amaretto Cherry Strudel with Homemade Vegan Puff Pastry Recipe, ensure your vodka is frozen, and your calculated shortening is in the fridge for 30 minutes before you start.

 - Roll out the dough between two sheets of parchment paper.
 To prevent the document from sticking too long, sprinkle it with flour.
 If possible, roll out the dough into a rectangular shape.
 Fold the dough lengthwise into a crepe or burrito shape when ready.
 Fold it two more ways to make a little square.
 Any shortening spots can also be visible.
 Wrap the dough in plastic wrap and cool it for at least 2 hours.